Mirtazapine

 • With a history of seizures, bipolar disorder, or heart conditions

-• Who are pregnant or breastfeeding (please consult your doctor first)
+• Who are pregnant or breastfeeding (please consult your doctor or pharmacist first)

 What is the typical dosage of mirtazapine?